 Thomas Jefferson’s description of Tadeusz Kościuszko (Thaddeus Kosciusko) could not be more accurate, as the Polish military leader dedicated his life to the cause of freedom – leading struggles in both the United States and his Polish homeland.

-Following his successful sojourn in America, Kościuszko returned to Poland with hopes of similarly leading his homeland against the growing power and control of its neighbors (Prussia, Russia, Habsburg Austria).
-Though his valiant efforts could not forestall the full partition of Poland, his is still remembered for bravely leading the so called “Kościuszko Uprising” against Russian powers in 1794.
-Imprisoned in St. Petersburg after the uprising, Kościuszko eventually was granted amnesty in 1796 – on the condition that he would never return to Poland.
+Following his successful sojourn in the States, Kościuszko returned to Poland with hopes of similarly leading his homeland against the growing power and control of its neighbors (Prussia, Russia and Habsburg Austria).
+Although his valiant efforts could not forestall the full partition of Poland, he is still remembered for bravely leading the so called 'Kościuszko Uprising' against the Russian powers in 1794.
+Imprisoned in St Petersburg after the uprising, Kościuszko eventually was granted amnesty in 1796 – on the condition that he would never return to Poland.

-Kościuszko and Jefferson
+Kościuszko & Jefferson

 Do not forget in your post be always a virtuous Republican with justice and probity without pomp and ambition – in a word be Jefferson and my friend.

-In these words, we see Kościuszko expound on the values he looked to serve throughout his life – justice, virtue, and humility.
+In these words, we see Kościuszko expound on the values he looked to serve throughout his life – justice, virtue and humility.

 The tree which you had so zealously assisted in planting you cannot but delight in seeing watered and flourishing.

 Jefferson recognized Kościuszko’s role in securing America’s independence and appealed to him to delight in the promise showed by the young nation.

 Even in death, Kościuszko was an advocate for freedom.
 His final act on American soil was to write a will, of which he named Jefferson the executor.
 It stipulated that Kościuszko's American assets be used to purchase the freedom and education of slaves.